ncdai/ltudjava-summer2020-hibernate/readme.md

 - Hibernate
 - MySQL

-## Tính năng
+## Features

-### Role : Chung
+### Role : Common

-- Đăng nhập / Đăng xuất
+- Login / Logout
-- Đổi mật khẩu
+- Change Password

-### Role : Giáo Vụ
+### Role : Manager

-- Import CSV [Danh sách sinh viên]
+- Import CSV [List of students]
-- Thêm sinh viên vào 1 lớp
+- Add students to a class
-- Import CSV [Thời khóa biểu] (Mặc định tất cả SV của lớp đều học các môn trong TKB)
+- Import CSV [Timetable] (By default, all students in the class study the subjects in the timetable)
-- Xem thời khóa biểu của lớp
+- View class timetable

-- Xóa sinh viên khỏi lớp của 1 môn học
+- Remove students from the class of a subject
-- Thêm sinh viên vào lớp của 1 môn học
+- Add students to the class of a subject
-- Xem danh sách lớp (VD : 18HCB)
+- View class list (eg: 18HCB)
-- Xem danh sách lớp của 1 môn (VD : 18HCB-CTT001)
+- View class list of 1 subject (eg 18HCB-CTT001)

-- Import CSV [Bảng điểm]
+- Import CSV [Scoreboard]
-- Sửa điểm 1 sinh viên
+- Update student's score

-### Role : Sinh Viên
+### Role : Student

-Chỉ xem được điểm của mình
+Students can only see their grades

 ---
 Sponsored by [1Password for Open Source Projects](https://github.com/1Password/1password-teams-open-source)